saichandkurre/ABOUT/project_proposal.md

-# Structure and Requirements of Project Proposal
+# Structure and Requirements of Project Proposal and Final Report

+- This serves as a guide for developing project proposal which will eventually become the final report.
+- You start with the end in mind and adopt an agile approach - making progress continuously towards your goal.

 ## 1. Background